douglasyao/FR-Perturb/README.md

 # Factorize-Recover for Perturb-seq analysis (FR-Perturb)
-FR-Perturb is a command-line tool for estimating effect sizes on gene expression from Perturb-seq data.
+FR-Perturb is a command-line tool for estimating effect sizes on gene expression from Perturb-seq data, based on the factorize-recover algorithm from [Sharan et al. 2019 ICML](http://proceedings.mlr.press/v97/sharan19a/sharan19a-supp.pdf).
 The code is still in preliminary form and will be updated in the future.
 The method is written in both R (used to run the analysis in the paper) and Python.
 We recommend using the Python version because it is much faster, though the output may be slightly different than the R version due to the use of different packages to perform inference.

 To use, clone the repository:
 ```